 - IMDM390 Collaborative Studio II, Experiential Computing (spring)

 In this track, more artistically inclined students complete a Bachelor of Arts degree through the College of Arts and Humanities.
 The Emerging Creatives track requires the core sequence of IMDM courses, seven courses in studio art, and two computing courses, in addition to general education campus requirements.
 The first year requirements overlap with the studio art major, so students can decide after 30 credits whether to major in IMDM or ARTT.

-The Innovative Coders track is for the more technically inclined, who will graduate with a Bachelor of Science degree from the College of Computer, Mathematical, and Natural Sciences.
+The Computing track is for the more technically inclined, who will graduate with a Bachelor of Science degree from the College of Computer, Mathematical, and Natural Sciences.
 The track requires the core sequence of IMDM courses, eight courses in computer science, and four courses in ARTT, in addition to general education campus requirements.
 The first year of requirements overlap with the computer science major, so students can decide after 30 credits whether to major in IMDM or CMSC.

 Go here to learn how to apply to the University of Maryland